avahe-kellenberger/flatzone/markdown/fox.md

 - Playing at ledge is very good but you give up stage control for it but also limit fox's options.

 # Stages

+## Battlefield
-- Battlefield: Neutral stage overall both characters get a lot from it.
+- Neutral stage overall both characters get a lot from it.

+## Final Destination
-- Final Destination: Always ban.
+- Always ban.

+## Town and City
-- Town and City:  Always Ban
+- Always Ban

+## Smashville
-- Smashville:  Decent stage, try to keep stage control under the platform as much as possible.
+- Decent stage, try to keep stage control under the platform as much as possible.

+## Pokemon Stadium 2
-- Pokemon Stadium 2: Neutral stage though you're susceptible to getting platform camped.
+- Neutral stage though you're susceptible to getting platform camped.

+## Yoshi's Story
-- Yoshi's Story: More advantages for game and watch though you die extremely early to upair but his disadvantage is awful on this stage.
+- More advantages for game and watch though you die extremely early to upair but his disadvantage is awful on this stage.
 Easy 2frames and early kills.

+## Lylat
-- Lylat: Always ban.
+- Always ban.
 Fox probably won't go here but it’s a risky stage for both characters.
 Better to avoid it.

+## Kalos
-- Kalos: Always ban.
+- Always ban.
 Lives way longer but he has more raw kill power so it benefits fox more.
 Very easy to get juggled and he has more recovery options.